Exhibitions

 All That Glitters...

-bust detail of dress made of glittery and metallic beige/gold tone rectangles chained together
+torso detail of dress made of glittery and metallic beige/gold tone rectangles chained together

-FIT's School of Graduate Studies, in collaboration with The Museum at FIT, presents All That Glitters…, a new exhibition conceived and organized by graduate students in FIT's MA Fashion and Textiles Studies program.
-All that glitters is not always gold—it can be any medium that catches the light, shines, and reflects.
+FIT's School of Graduate Studies, in collaboration with The Museum at FIT, presents All That Glitters…, a virtual exhibition conceived and organized by graduate students in FIT's MA Fashion and Textiles Studies program.
+All that glitters is not gold—it can be any medium that catches the light, shines, and reflects.
 The post-World War II era saw a blossoming of new textiles and technologies that changed the relationship between fashion materials and light.
 All That Glitters… explores surfaces that shine, focusing on themes of material production, social and financial values, and conservation.
 It examines not only the bright side of these materials, but also their darker side–including their environmental impact and their use in protests, such as "glitter bombing."

-Image: Paco Rabanne, evening dress, 1969, France, gift of Montgomery Ward, 81.48.2
+Image: Paco Rabanne, evening dress, plastic and metal, 1969, France, gift of Montgomery Ward, 81.48.2

 shoes a-z book cover